hstatsep/portfolio-template/README.md

 * Press the *Back* button twice until you are back at the `projects` directory.
 Then press *Create new file*.
 Name the file whatever you want, i.e. `cyoa.html`.
 * Paste the code!
 * Customize as needed, using the example starter code and comments to guide you.
+* Click the green **commit** button at the bottom.

+---

+## Customizing

+* Feel free to open `style.css` and customize the colors or anything else you want!
+* In the future, you will have enough HTML/CSS skills to completely redo the design of this website!

+---

+# Have fun!